codymaniac/specripper/PYTHON_PIPELINE_GUIDE.md

 ## 4. How to Use the Pipeline

 ### Step 1: Get Your Data
-- Use the SpecRipper web application to clean and chunk your PDF document.
+- Use the SpecRipper web application (running inside Docker on your CentOS machine) to clean and chunk your PDF document.
 - Click the **"Download Chunks"** button.
-This will save a file, likely named `your_document_name.json`.
+This will save a `chunks.json` file to your CentOS machine's Downloads folder.

 ### Step 2: Prepare the Input
-- Move the downloaded JSON file into your `spec-pipeline` folder.
+- Move the downloaded `chunks.json` file to the machine where you set up the Python environment (e.g., your Windows PC).
-- **Important:** Rename the file to `chunks.json` so the script can find it.
+- Place it inside the `spec-pipeline` folder.
+The script expects it to be named exactly `chunks.json`.

 ### Step 3: Run the Script
-- Make sure your virtual environment is still active (`(venv)` should be in your terminal prompt).
+- Make sure your Python virtual environment is still active (`(venv)` should be in your terminal prompt).
 - Run the script from your terminal:
   ```bash
   python process.py
   ```

 ### Step 4: Review the Output
 The script will run for a few moments.
-It will print its progress to the terminal.
 When it's finished, you will have a new file in your folder named `chunks_processed.json`.

-If you open this new file, you will see the original chunk data, but now each chunk has two new fields:
-- `"is_redundant_of"`: `null` if the chunk is unique, or the `chunk_id` of a similar, earlier chunk if it's considered redundant.
-- `"redundancy_info"`: A list of all other chunks that it is highly similar to, along with the similarity score.

-You have now successfully built and run a true semantic processing pipeline!
-You can adjust the `similarity_threshold` in the script to be more or less strict about what you consider redundant.
+This file contains all the original data plus new information about which requirements are semantically similar or redundant.
+You can adapt this script to send the content to Llama 3 for requirement extraction.